The definitive guide to CRM for venture capital

 What are the unique requirements of a CRM for venture capital?

-A Customer Relationship Management platform is designed to increase your effectiveness as a firm by helping automate, standardize, and optimize your deal-making process.
-All the while helping you make the most of your relationship network in a single platform that contains your most valuable data.
-A venture capital CRM then must meet some highly-specific requirements to be effective, including:
+A customer relationship management platform is designed to increase your effectiveness as a firm by helping automate, standardize, and optimize your dealmaking process.
+It also helps you make the most of your relationship network in a single platform that contains your most valuable data.

-• High levels of automation for efficiency
+• High levels of automation for efficiency.

-• Relationship intelligence insights for additional context
+• Relationship intelligence insights for additional context.

-• Easy collaboration for team-wide adoption and visibility
+• Easy collaboration for team-wide adoption and visibility.

-• In-depth analysis of deal pipelines and activity for optimization
+• In-depth analysis of deal pipelines and activity for optimization.

 Let’s explore the advantages of having a CRM built for the unique workflows of venture capital in more detail, starting with the most valuable data that you should be tracking in your CRM.